MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-sharing-04.md

 ## Trying the experience with shared object movement

-If you now build and deploy the Unity project to your HoloLens, and then, back in Unity, press the Play button to enter Game mode while the application is running on your HoloLens, you will see the object move in Unity when you move the object in HoloLens:
+If you now build and deploy the Unity project to your HoloLens, and then, back in Unity, press the Play button to enter Game mode while the app is running on your HoloLens, you will see the object move in Unity when you move the object in HoloLens:

 ![mr-learning-sharing](images/mr-learning-sharing/sharing-04-section3-step1-1.gif)

 ## Congratulations

-You have successfully configured your project so object movements are synchronized and users can see the objects move when other users move the objects.
-In the next tutorial, you will implement functionality so the shared experience is aligned in the physical world and the users see each other in their actual physical location and so the objects appear in the same physical position and rotation for all users.
+You have successfully configured your project to synchronize object movements so users can see the objects move when other users move them.
+In the next tutorial, you will implement functionality to align the experience in the physical world.
+This will ensure the users see each other in their actual physical location, and so the objects appear in the same physical position and rotation for all users.

 [Next Tutorial: 5.
 Integrating Azure Spatial Anchors into a shared experience](mr-learning-sharing-05.md)